polyfacet/hc-aras-sandbox/docs/git_and_aras.md

 I would suggest a hybrid model.
 A model that mixes [trunk based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development), a lightweight [pair programming](https://en.wikipedia.org/wiki/Pair_programming) and [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) (for hotfixes).
 It may sound complicated, but the purpose is to [keep it simple](https://en.wikipedia.org/wiki/KISS_principle).
 In short, it is an agile approach, to handle changes differently depending on the context.
 With this approach the dev/main branch and the common development will represent the "truth/latest and greatest".
-And when you reach the end of a development cycle - or any time during the cycle - it is easy to merge/update uat with the "latest and greatest".
+And when you reach the end of a development cycle - or any time during the cycle - it is easy to merge/update User Acceptance Test (UAT) environment with the "latest and greatest".
 To use the same examples as mentioned above.
 The context is important.
 The change of the label in the Form, just commit/sync the change directly to dev/main, it is a trivial change.
-If a change is complicated/not straight forward or being a "junior" developer, make a preemptive peer review early on, discuss a drafted solution via an Action Request branch with another developer.
+If a change is complicated/not straight forward or being a "junior" developer, make a preemptive peer review early on, discuss a drafted solution via an "Issue" branch with another developer.
 This is what I mean by lightweight pair programming.
 We will have the benefits of mitigate the risk of a bad design decision, get an early review when the developer is fully focused on the task and knowledge spreading.
 And in the case where something bad is committed to the dev/main branch, there are a few ways to solve it - which again depends on the context.

 1. Fix it